 Hand-me-downs from history

-Before this place was called Cavan it was called Breifne, and before that it was called something else.
+Before this place was called Cavan it was called Breifne, & before that it was called something else.

-The O'Reillys fought hard to retain this roof over their heads until Cromwell's forces finally blasted through the walls in 1653.
+The O’Reilly fought hard to retain this roof over their heads until Cromwell’s forces finally blasted through the walls in 1653.
 The breached walls lie where they fell, and for hundreds of years the castle has belonged to no one but it’s painters, poets and curious visitors.
-So what was all the fuss about this place?
-The same as it ever was - location, location, location!
+So what was all the fuss about?
+The same as it ever was – location, location, location!